 Just past the Case Homestead, the course jogs right and then left past the site of the Thornehaven Poultry Farm, visible behind a tall hedge.
 Where there was once poultry mayhem, there is now a lovely private home.

 The next mile is rolling, passing through Sachem’s Woods on the left.
-Just shy of the 6-mile mark, a left turn takes you to the finish area on .2-mile of pavement and then on the grass of Fiske Field to the finish line.
+Just shy of the 6-mile mark, a left turn takes you to the finish area on a .02-mile stretch of pavement and then on the grass of Fiske Field to the finish line.
 If you leave it all out there on the field, you might make some of your own Shelter Island history.